regix1/qbt-cleanup/README.md

 4. Without proper cleanup, your torrent client becomes cluttered with completed torrents
 5. File processing tools like FileFlows may be working on files from torrents that get deleted prematurely
 6. qBittorrent may fail to pause torrents when they meet seeding criteria, leaving them running indefinitely
-7. Failed or stalled downloads can accumulate over time, cluttering the download queue
+7. Downloads can get stuck in a stalled state with no progress, cluttering the download queue

 ### The Solution